pollygot/dev.pollygot.com/docs/pidgeon/mailgun.md

   "config": {
     // Mailgun config
   },
   "payload": {
+    // Required
-    "to": "...",        // {string} The phone number of the person you are sending "from": "...",      // {string} Your twilio number "subject": "...",   // {string} The actual content of the text "text": "...",      // {string} The actual content of the text }
+    "to": "",        // {string} The email address you are sending to "from": "",      // {string} The email address you are sending from "subject": "",   // {string} The email subject "text": "",      // {string} The email content

+    // Optional
+    "from": "",      // [{string}] The display name of the sender }
 }
 ```